login

 Publications

-Over 130 peer-reviewed papers on in vivo skin analysis based on RiverD’s Raman technology … and counting
+To date ~200 peer-reviewed papers on in vivo skin analysis based on RiverD’s Raman technology … and counting

 Natural moisturizing factor as a biomarker for filaggrin mutation status in a multi‐ethnic paediatric atopic dermatitis cohort